-It appears there are three time "phases" with respect to the orbital prediction accuracy.
+It appears there are three "phases" with respect to the orbital prediction accuracy.
 During the first phase of a few hours, the current models do rather well in accounting for each perturbation.
-In the second phase (days to weeks), larger systemic problems emerge - primarily in the non-conservative forces.
-This manifests itself in the tangential direction, along the velocity vector, and quickly masks any transient effects in the other axes.
-The third phase appears in the long term behavior (weeks to months) of the satellite motion.
-This last area is interesting because it encompasses the area in which almost all modern POE formulations use un-modeled accelerations, track weighting, segmented ballistic coefficient, white noise sigmas, bias half-lifes, etc. These methods, while useful to match data in a post processing situation, appear to be of diminished use for long term prediction.
-While the imprecision of future indices (space weather and the associated atmospheric drag indices, EOP parameters, etc.) is well known and likely accounts for a good deal of the imprecision, it is the authors opinion that additional fundamental research is needed to describe the exact physical effects that produce these long term discontinuities.
-Solutions may need to re-examine the fundamental formulation of the non-conservative forces.
+In the second phase, larger systemic problems emerge - primarily in the non-conservative forces.
+This manifests itself in the tangential direction, along the velocity vector and quickly masks any transient effects in the other axes.
+The third phase appears in the long term behavior of the satellite motion.
+This last area is interesting because it encompasses the area in which almost all modern POE formulations use un-modeled accelerations, track weighting, segmented ballistic coefficient, white noise sigmas and bias half-lifes, etc. These parameters, while useful to match data in a post processing situation, appear to be of diminished use for long term prediction.
+While the imprecision of future indices (solar output and the associated atmospheric drag indices, EOP parameters, etc.) is well known, and likely accounts for a good deal of the imprecision, it is the authors opinion that additional fundamental research is needed to describe the exact physical effects that produce these discontinuities, requiring additional parameters.